templ-fun/evm-protocol/UI.md

 Important
 - Calls execute from the templ address.
 Any `approve` and downstream `transferFrom` affect the templ’s allowance and balance, preserving custody in the templ.
 - Keep `value=0` unless the target expects ETH.
+ - No user approvals are needed for the batch itself; if downstream calls require the templ to approve tokens, include that `approve` as an inner call before the dependent call.

 5) Donate (ETH or ERC‑20)
 - Summary: Donations require no templ call.
 The templ accepts direct transfers of ETH or any ERC‑20; governance can later withdraw these funds to recipients or disband them into member‑claimable external rewards.